jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 Although this change involves modifying nearly every method within `CacheManager`, the changes are seamless to Apex developers, and do not impact the way that the caching system is used.

-## 6. Scope-Creep Part 2: Declaratively Populating Cache Data Across Transactions, Using `CacheValue__mdt` Custom Metadata Type
+## 6. Scope-Creep Part 2: Configuredly Populating Cache Data Across Transactions, Using `CacheValue__mdt` Custom Metadata Type

 We now have a strong foundation for caching data, and we can control the behavior of the caching system using the new `CacheConfiguration__mdt` custom metadata type.
 But one limitation with the current system: it still requires a developer to write code to populate/update the cached value.
 But what if some data doesn't change very frequently (and thus, can be cached for longer than the duration supported by platform cache)?
 If an urgent issue comes up & the Apex code that caches the data is incorrect, do developers need to immediately deploy a hotfix to correct it?